 The name Baron Longo dates back to 1656 when our ancestor Johannes Dominikus Longo was raised to the Tyrolean aristocracy by the Habsburg Archduke Ferdinand Karl of Austria.

-The tradition of winemaking in the family of Baron Longo Liebenstein zu Wellenburg und Langenstein dates back to the 18th century and.
+The tradition of winemaking in the family of Baron Longo-Liebenstein zu Wellenburg und Langenstein dates back to the 18th century.
 Today Anton Baron Longo represents a new generation that is continuing with great commitment what began centuries ago.

 1804